Surveillance video shows masked suspects who police say opened fire outside Florida concert - KESQ

 That’s when three people “stepped out of the vehicle with assault rifles and handguns and started firing indiscriminately into the crowd,” Ramirez said.

 Several others in the parking lot then armed themselves and opened fire toward the initial shooters, Aguiar said.
-The end result was an extensive crime scene with two dead and 23 people wounded, including three with critical injuries, Aguiar said.
+The end result was an extensive crime scene with two dead and 21 others wounded, including three with critical injuries, according to a police statement.

 Surveillance video released by police shows the white vehicle come to a stop in an alley near the venue.
 Three armed people, all dressed in black, wearing face coverings and with their hoods over their heads, then exit the car and run off-screen.
 Less than 10 seconds later, the video shows them run back to the vehicle and hop in as the driver quickly leaves the scene.